BFriedland/data-structures/README.md

     (which are trivially sorted), and then it will zip them back up using first-element comparisons to sort the list as it merges.

+Quicksort is similar to merge sort in that it's a "divide and conquer"
+    algorithm, dividing a list into pieces and re-merging them in sorted order.
+Its main difference is that it sorts during the process of division, ordering elements by comparison with "pivot" value selected from the list each pass, then recursing on the pair of lesser- and greater-valued lists.

 Dependencies include Python 2.7

 Collaborators: